cushycush/store/README.md

 - **Root discovery:** Commands can be run from any subdirectory. `store` walks up the directory tree to find the nearest `.store/` directory, similar to how `git` finds `.git/`.
 - **Symlinks are absolute:** When creating symlinks, source paths are resolved to absolute paths.
 This means symlinks work regardless of your working directory.
 - **Conflict resolution:** Before creating symlinks, `store` checks all target paths for conflicts.
 If files or directories already exist that aren't managed by store, it lists them and offers to move them into the store directory automatically.
-If a file already exists in the store directory, it is backed up with a `.bak` suffix before the move.
 For directory conflicts, the contents are merged into the store directory.
+If any files already exist in the store directory, they are listed and a separate confirmation is required before creating `.bak` backups.
+Use `--force` to skip the backup confirmation.
 - **Broken symlink recovery:** If a symlink exists but points to a nonexistent path, `store` removes it and creates a fresh one pointing to the correct source.
 - **File matching performance:** Explicit `files` entries are validated with a single stat call each (no directory walking).
 Simple glob patterns use `Glob` without recursive traversal.
 Only `**` patterns trigger a full directory walk, using the efficient `WalkDir` API.